MohammadMouadi/sudoku_solver/README.md

      - The solver will ignore your input and solve according to the initial state.
      - The slider at the bottom is to control the speed of the solving visualisation.

+   * There is an exe file in the repo, and it is a single executable file for the application.